Wirehaired Vizsla: Recognition

-The Wire-haired Vizsla was recognized in Europe by the Fédération Cynologique Internationale under the Hungarian standard in 1963 as the Drötzörü Magyar Vizsla.
+The Wire-haired Vizsla was recognized in Europe by the Fédération Cynologique Internationale under the Hungarian standard in 1963 as the Drótszőrű Magyar Vizsla.
 Introduced to North America in the 1970s, the breed was first recognized by the Canadian Kennel Club in 1977 and North American Versatile Hunting Dog Association in 1986.
 The breed was recognized by the United Kennel Club in 2006.
 It was recognized by the Australian National Kennel Council in 2007.

 The breed was admitted into AKC's Foundation Stock Service Program in 2008.
 Effective January 1, 2009, the Wirehaired Vizsla became eligible to compete in AKC Companion and Performance events.
 The Wirehaired Vizsla was permitted to show in conformation in the AKC Miscellaneous Class starting January 1, 2011.
 They joined the Sporting Group and became a fully recognized breed on July 2, 2014.

 The breed is also recognized in North America by the American Rare Breed Association and the Field Dog Stud Book registries.